 Using Open Source Code in Proprietary Software

-Many development teams use open source code as building blocks for proprietary software.
+In fact, many development teams use open source projects as building blocks for proprietary software.
 In fact, a 2018 report found that 96% of applications have open source components.
 And the average percentage of open source codebases in applications grew from 36% in 2017 to 57% in 2018.

-If you’re considering leveraging open source code, you should carefully consider the pros and cons.
+If you’re considering leveraging open source, you should carefully consider the pros and cons.

 There are some significant pros to using open source code in proprietary software development.

 The biggest pro by far is to speed up development while adding little to no cost.

 For example, you need a source code editor inside your own project.
 You could build a basic one yourself.
 Or you could use one of the best editors available today — the Microsoft Visual Studio Code open source project.
 It’s supported by hundreds of contributors.
 Using it would make your own project that much better.

 There are other pros, too.
 If you leverage open source as the building blocks for your project, it enables innovation for your developers.
 Instead of reinventing the wheel, they can think outside the box — and focus on the features that will set your product apart from competitors.

 A great way to leverage open source code in your project is to use the right version control.
 Helix Core, for instance, lets you bring open source Git code into your pipeline via Helix4Git.
 More on Helix4Git >>